-The Bob Robinson Family Preserve (BRFP) is located approximately 15 km southwest of Ithaca College’s main campus on Piper Road in the Town of Newfield.
+The Bob Robinson Family Preserve (BRFP) is located approximately ten miles southwest of Ithaca College’s main campus on Piper Road in the town of Newfield.
 Robert Robinson donated the preserve’s 82 acres to Ithaca College in the 1970s.
-In the fall of 2005, based on recommendations from ICNL, Ithaca College established the Robert Robinson Family Preserve.
 This area is managed to maintain and enhance the biodiversity and ecological integrity of this special area, and to serve the long-term interests of the Ithaca College and Newfield communities with a place for teaching and research, and a place to enjoy the aesthetic value of this special area.

 The BRFP presents exciting opportunities for teaching, research, and recreation, but primarily it entails a responsibility for preservation.
 Preservation was the top priority of the Robinson family, and a stipulation of the donation of this land to Ithaca College.
 A conservation easement held by the Finger Lakes Land Trust stipulates the uses of the BRFP.

 One of the main attractions of the preserve is the steep-walled Van Buskirk Gulf, which is scoured by a relatively high-volume perennial stream.
-A spectacular waterfallends in a plunge pool that is known locally as spawning habitat for rainbow trout.
+A spectacular waterfall ends in a plunge pool that is known locally as spawning habitat for rainbow trout.
 This parcel is also home to some rare and unique plants such as the walking fern (Asplenium rhizophyllum).
-Access to this reserve is by permit only, and permitted uses are primarily educational.

 The BRFP exhibits a variety of forest types, with stands of oak (Quercus spp.), northern hardwoods, northern softwoods, eastern hemlock (Tsuga canadensis), and white pine (Pinus strobus).
 The rare tulip poplar (Liriodendron tulipifera) is also prevalent on the property, growing as tall as 130 feet (Zubal 2003).
 The Environmental Management Council of Tompkins County declared the BRFP as a Unique Natural Area (UNA) for its biological importance.